Summer Poster Day 2017

 Summer Poster Day is your time to share the research you have been conducting at the NIH and at the same time develop your communication and networking skills.
 Any student (high school, college, medical/dental, or graduate) working in an intramural research group this summer may present.
 You may not have final results.
 However, you can still present background information on your project, any data you may have collected, or a discussion of the technical problems you encountered.

-Summer Poster Day 2013 is scheduled for Thursday, August 8th.
+Summer Poster Day 2017 is scheduled for Thursday, August 10th.
 It will be held in the Natcher Conference Center (Building 45) from 9:00 am to 3:00 pm.
-If you want to participate in Summer Poster Day, you must sign up in advance.
-You should also make certain that your mentor approves of your poster title.
-You can sign up to present a poster beginning June 11.
-The deadline to sign up is Tuesday, July 9 at 5:00 pm (EDT).
-Confirmation of participation in the event will be e-mailed by July 23.
-At that time you will receive information regarding your poster board assignment (board number, session, and time) as well as instructions for putting up your poster.
+Registration will open June 1st, 2017 and close on July 12th at 5:00 pm EDT.
+When you register, you will be asked the title of your poster.
+Be certain to discusss the title with your supervisor IN ADVANCE.
+If you register, confirmation of participation in the event will be e-mailed by July 21st.
+At that time you will receive information regarding your poster board assignment (board number, session, and time) and instructions for putting up your poster.
+You can read more about the registration process in the 2017 Summer Handbook.

 Creating Your Poster

 Summer interns participating in this event will be a assigned a bulletin board-like surface three and a half feet high and three and a half feet wide on which to display their information.
+Under no circumstances should your poster exceed this size.
 Posters should include

 - an introduction (providing background information),